ryancesutton/ry-rest-blog/src/main/resources/curriculum/v-security/19-implementing-oauth.md

 ### In `security`, create a class named `ResourceServerConfiguration`.

-- This class is responsible for the actual securing of individual endpoints defined in our controllers.
+- This class is responsible for the actual securing of individual endpoints defined in our com.example.ryrestblog.controllers.
 - We can define
     - which endpoints are accessible by all
     - which require authentication